EE2dev/d3-indented-tree/README.md

 <a name="link_alignLeaves" href="#link_alignLeaves">#</a> <i>myChart</i>.<b>alignLeaves</b>() [<>](https://github.com/ee2dev/hierarchy-explorer/blob/master/src/d3_template_reusable.js#L50 "Source")

 Sets the alignment of the leaves of the hierarchy.
 If leaves are aligned, all leaves start at the same horizontal position (cluster layout).
+If ```myChart.linkWidth()``` is set dynamically (by referencing a field), this function has no effect.
 * the first argument is <i>boolean</i> referencing if all leaves are aligned at the same depth (default is ```false```).
 * with no parameter returns if the leaves are aligned at the same depth.